Sdalsosa/Smarticus/README.md

 # Testing

-I have spent many many hours testing this site and had friends go through it for me also.
+I have spent many hours testing this site and had friends go through it for me also.

 This led to many issues being identified.